swig/cccl/README.markdown

 cl "/nologo" "/W3" "/O2" "main.c"
 ```

-and if `CCCL_OPTIONS` is not set, then the above is the same as:
+and assuming `CCCL_OPTIONS` is not set, then the above is the same as:

 ```
 $ cccl --cccl-muffle --cccl-verbose /W3 -O2 main.c
 cl "/nologo" "/W3" "/O2" "main.c"
 ```

-There is one notable difference compared to using `CCCL_OPTIONS` and that is
+There is one notable difference using `CCCL_OPTIONS` compare to using actual options and
-the handling of spaces.
-You can't use spaces in the actual options, for example
+that is the handling of spaces within options, for example `-I"My Headers"`.
+For this to
-`-I"My Headers"`.
-For this to work, you must pass it as a real cccl command
+work, you must pass it as a real cccl command line option and `CCCL_OPTIONS` can't be used.
-line option.

 ### Options